 Will I get lost?

-The courses will be well marked with signage and/or red ribbon approximately every kilometre so keep an eye out for these.
+The courses will be well marked with signage and/or pink ribbon approximately every kilometre so keep an eye out for these.
 Generally go straight unless directed otherwise.
 If you are prone to getting lost, bring your mobile phone and a copy of the course maps with you.
 Each distance will have a tail end Charlie.

 Will there be kilometre markers?